 Other times, we need stronger measures in order to experience that lusty feeling with our partner again.
 If this sounds like you, my free resource The Desire Test is what you need.

-Based on sexological science and best practices, it helps you pinpoint why you have low sex drive.
+Based on sexological science and best practices, it helps you pinpoint why you have low sex drive and do not want sex anymore.
 Once you know this, you can take the first steps to increasing it.

 Relationships need our attention and energy in order to remain fun and fulfilling.
 Once they get this – the attraction and connection of the early days can be relived.
 Of course, not all of the time (there are only so many hours in a day!) but enough to keep us happy.